michaelkmw/Udacity-SDC-LaneLines/writeup_template.md

 Below is the before and after an image is processed by the pipeline

 **Before**

 ![alt text][image1]

 **After**

 ![alt text][image2]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, draw_lines() function was modified to perform averaging of the slopes and the positions of the lines extracted by Hough Transform algorithm.
+However, the average is easily affected by smaller lines that are detected but are not part of the lane.
+Therefore, a weighted average is performed instead.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Depending on the slope and the location of the lines in the image, the new function, draw_lanes(), will classify the line as part of left or right lane.
+A weighted average is then applied to all the lines in the respective lane.
+The longer the line, the higher the weight.
+The averaged left and right line is then extrapolated to the edge of the detection area to form the left and right lanes

 ### 2. Identify potential shortcomings with your current pipeline